Roads west of North Platte remain closed

-Blowing snow on Interstate 80 and state highway 30 west of North Platte continue to force travel restrictions on Wednesday morning.
+Blowing snow on Interstate 80 and U.S. Highway 30 west of North Platte continues to force travel restrictions on Wednesday.

-A storm system that continues to linger in western Nebraska produced icy roads and blizzard conditions forcing closure of highways and roads into Wyoming.
+A storm system that has lingered in western Nebraska produced icy roads and blizzard conditions forcing closure of highways and roads into Wyoming.
 Truckers are being asked to stop at Grand Island due to lack of parking.

 People are also reading…